 \subsection{The case of the $\Phi^4_3$ model}

-As mentioned above, Borel summability of the perturbation expansions of correlation functions (or Schwinger functions) of the $\Phi^4_d$ model has been proved in~\cite{Eckmann_Magnen_Seneor_75} in the case $d=2$, and in~\cite{Magnen_Seneor_77} in the case $d=3$.
-The proofs are based on cluster expansion techniques from statistical physics, and are quite technical.
-Here we outline a comparatively simple proof of Borel summability of the expansion of the partition function, based on the techniques described above.
-The essential (and non-trivial) analytical ingredient is a bound on the value of BPHZ-renormalised Feynman diagrams, explained in~\cite{Hairer_BPHZ}, and made more quantitative in~\cite{Berglund_Bruned_19}.
+As mentioned above, Borel summability of the perturbation expansions of correlation functions (or Schwinger functions) of the $\Phi^4_d$ model has been proved in~\cite{Eckmann_Magnen_Seneor_75} in the case $d=2$, both in finite and infinite volume, and in~\cite{Magnen_Seneor_77} in the finite volume case when $d=3$.
+The proofs are based on cluster expansion techniques from statistical physics and are quite technical.